DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2-map-PLANNING.md

 (Only numbered items count as story flags)

 Choose which "round" with the `ch2-storyflag-round` variable.
-Checkboxes refer to script scaffolding (the exact convos may be still unwritten).
+Checkboxes refer to script scaffolding (the exact convos may be still unwritten); see `ch2-PLANNING.md` for the sprites checklist.

 - INTRO
 	- [x] Intro to Lambda